 Projects in Vertebrate Cryobiology

 Our ultimate research aim is to discover how temperate amphibians and reptiles thrive in seasonally cold environments.
 These animals can spend over half of their lives in hibernation, yet relatively little is known of their winter biology.
 Elucidating the physiological, ecological, and evolutionary determinants of survival in such habitats would foster a more complete understanding of factors influencing evolution of life-history traits, geographic distributions, and potential consequences of global climate change for northern amphibians and reptiles.
 Current understanding of the ecophysiological and evolutionary aspects of vertebrate cold hardiness is limited by gaps in our fundamental knowledge of the interactions between animals and their winter microenvironments.
-Wherever possible we take an integrated field and laboratory approach in our studies.

 The historical view that ectothermic vertebrates die at subfreezing temperatures has been challenged during the last quarter century.
 A growing literature suggests that certain cold-adapted species can survive these thermal extremes by virtue of their capacities for freeze tolerance or supercooling.